rubysherpas/forem/README.md

 This engine will then be accessible at `http://yoursite.com/forem`.

+Then you will need to add a `forem_admin` boolean field to your `User` model.
+This is then used to indicate to forem if the currently signed in user should be an admin for forem or not.
+Currently there is no migration generator in forem to do this, so you will have to do it manually.

 ## Features

 Here's a comprehensive list of the features currently in Forem: